 The primary purpose of the Association is to promote excellence and quality in the ambulance industry in Wisconsin and to;

 Section 1.
-Promote the general welfare of the Emergency Medical Services.
+Promote the general welfare of Emergency Medical Services.

 Section 2.
 Inform and educate the public as to the usefulness and value of Emergency Medical Services.

 Section 3.
-Promote mutual aid in the Emergency Medical Service which may include members of the Association.
+Promote mutual aid in Emergency Medical Services which may include members of the Association.

 Section 4.
-Encourage and/or conduct research relating to any phase of the Emergency Medical Service.
+Encourage and/or conduct research relating to any phase of Emergency Medical Services.

-Section 5.Disseminate to Association members’ reliable information and data developed and/or gathered as to subjects of interest.
+Section 5.Disseminate to Association members, Emergency Medical Services at-large in Wisconsin, and other interested persons or organizations reliable information and data developed and/or gathered as to subjects of interest.

 Section 6.
 Create and maintain a sense of networking opportunities among members of the Association.